 First, from these toxic pollutants in our body, and second from standardized funeral practices.

 Tradition funeral practices such as embalming and cremation contribute to our carbon footprint when we die.

-When we choose to be buried, our body will be drained of blood and injected with formaldehyde, methanol, and other solvents to prevent our body from decay.
+When we choose to be buried, our bodies will be drained of blood and injected with formaldehyde, methanol, and other solvents to prevent our bodies from decaying.

 There are approximately 4.3 million gallons of embalming fluid used for embalming each year.
-827,060 gallons of that is methanol, formaldehyde, and benzene.
+827,060 gallons of that are methanol, formaldehyde, and benzene.

-The embalming only slows the process of decomposition, but we will eventually decompose.
-And, all these chemicals are then released into the soil during the decomposition process despite the caskets.
+The embalming only slows the decomposition process, but we will eventually decompose.
+And all these chemicals are then released into the soil during the decomposition process despite the caskets.

-Additionally, caskets and vaults use 20 million board-feet of wood, mostly rainforest woods.
-64,500 tons of steel, 17,000 tons of copper and bronze which leach copper, iron, lead, cobalt and zinc into the soil.
+Additionally, caskets and vaults use 20 million board feet of wood, mostly rainforest wood.
+Sixty-four thousand five hundred tons of steel, 17,000 tons of copper, bronze leach copper, iron, lead, cobalt, and zinc into the soil.

 What’s more, funeral services have skyrocketed over the years!